zetxtech/rdkix/Contrib/LEF/README.txt

 2) A. Vulpetti, G. Landrum, S. Ruedisser, P. Erbel and C. Dalvit, "19F NMR Chemical Shift Prediction with Fluorine Fingerprint Descriptor" J. of Fluorine Chemistry (2010). https://doi.org/10.1016/j.jfluchem.2009.12.024

-The scripts require that the RDKit (www.rdkit.org) be installed and properly configured.
+The scripts require that the RDKix (www.rdkit.org) be installed and properly configured.

 The scripts assume that input db.sdf files only contain molecules having either CF or CF3 moieties.